 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-Rumors suggest that the Apple VR headset will release sometime in 2022, and AppleInsider has created exclusive renders to showcase what it may look like.
+Rumors suggest that the Apple VR headset will debut in 2023, and AppleInsider has created renders to showcase what it may look like.

 AppleInsider generated the renders based on a report by The Information which described an alleged prototype design for the VR headset.
 The report called it a sleek, curved visor that sits on the user's face with a mesh material connected by swappable headbands.